-Build a DIY natural swimming pool can be as simple as building a traditional swimming pool.
+Building a DIY natural swimming pool can be as simple as building a traditional swimming pool.
 It can even be facilitated if you move away from concrete or prefabricated walls.
-We explain the method at the end of this post.
+We explain the method at the end of this article.

 How to design a natural pool